 - A. Install accessories in accordance with manufacturer's instructions, NFPA 90A, and follow SMACNA (DCS).
-Refer to Section 23 31 00 for duct construction and pressure class. - B. Provide backdraft dampers on exhaust fans or exhaust ducts nearest to outside and where indicated. - C. Provide duct test holes where indicated and required for testing and balancing purposes. - D. At fans and motorized equipment associated with ducts, provide flexible duct connections immediately adjacent to the equipment. - E. At equipment supported by vibration isolators, provide flexible duct connections immediately adjacent to the equipment.
+Refer to Section 23 31 00 for duct construction and pressure class. - B. Provide duct test holes where indicated and required for testing and balancing purposes. - C. At fans and motorized equipment associated with ducts, provide flexible duct connections immediately adjacent to the equipment. - D. At equipment supported by vibration isolators, provide flexible duct connections immediately adjacent to the equipment.